J0shuaFernandes/review_scraper/README.md

 # review_scraper
- A tool that scrapes user reviews from TripAdvisor and Booking.com and performs NLP tasks on them.
+ A tool that scrapes user reviews from TripAdvisor and Booking.com and performs NLP tasks like <br> sentiment analysis and NER on them.